About the project

 The A15 Lincoln Eastern Bypass is a 7.5km road designed to improve Lincoln’s infrastructure, encourage growth, minimise traffic congestion and enhance the inter-city environment.

-The project is backed by Lincolnshire County Council, the Department for Transport, and the three district authorities (City of Lincoln Council, West Lindsey and North Kesteven District Councils).
+Lincolnshire County Council, the Department for Transport, and the three district authorities (City of Lincoln Council, West Lindsey and North Kesteven District Councils) back the project.

 Aims and benefits

-- Form the penultimate step towards creating a complete ring road around the city of Lincoln
+- serve as the second to last step towards a complete ring road around the city

 Cost and funding

 The project is estimated to cost £120 million and will be funded as follows:

 - £34m from third-party developers